mkdotcom/react-native-google-signin/windows-guide.md

 * Open the project package manifest file.
 * In "Declarations" : add a "Protocol" declaration.
 * Set the "DisplayName"
-* Set "Name" (usually your package name in reverse order, check on the google api console)
+* Set "Name" (usually your package name in reverse order, check your configuration on the google api console)